PLANT CELL ATLAS

 Pin1-YFP (yellow) and DR5::RFP (red) in the maize shoot apex.
 Photo credit: Leiboff Lab

-Depth coded image of the actin cytoskeleton in root hairs from the model legume Medicago truncatula.
+Depth-coded image of microtubules in root hairs of the model grass, Brachypodium distachyon.
 Photo credit: Elison Blancaflor

 Panelists